- Class Notes

 - Communicating with classmates about problem sets’ problems in English (or some other spoken language), and properly citing those discussions.

-- Helping a classmate identify a bug in his or her code at office hours, elsewhere, or even online, as by viewing, compiling, or running his or her code after you have submitted that portion of the pset yourself.
+- Helping a classmate identify a bug in their code at office hours, elsewhere, or even online, as by viewing, compiling, or running their code after you have submitted that portion of the pset yourself.
 Add a citation to your own code of the help you provided and resubmit.

 - Incorporating a few lines of code that you find online or elsewhere into your own code, provided that those lines are not themselves solutions to assigned problems and that you cite the lines’ origins.